TooTallNate/iheart/README.md

 const streams = await iheart.streams(station)
 const stream = streams[0]

-// finally get can get the source stream URL which can
+// finally you can get the source stream URL which can
 // be requested over HTTP and fed into an audio decoder,
 // or whatever your application does with it… const url = await iheart.streamURL(stream)